This post was originally published on May 27, 2015.

 There are specific items necessary for grilling.
 During the off-months, consider storing the following until they are needed again next year:

 - Extra charcoal or a second propane tank (depending on your grill)

 - Fire extinguisher

 - Meat or cooking thermometer

 - Non-stick cooking spray designed for grilling

-The most important part of storing your grilling equipment is to properly clean it after each use.
-A clean grill lasts in storage longer and will be better prepared for your next cookout.
+The most important part of storing your grilling equipment is to properly clean it after each use, especially before putting it into storage for the season.
 Keep the below in mind while cleaning:

 - ALWAYS wait until the grill has cooled before you start cleaning.